StackStorm/st2docs/docs/source/reference/ha.rst

 7. Setup st2web and SSL termination.
 Follow :ref:`ref-install-webui-ssl-deb`.

-8. Configuration for nginx as loadbalancer for controller box can be found `here <https://gist.github.com/manasdk/fce14029900e533a385d#file-shared_st2_nginx-conf>`.
-With this configuration nginx will loadbalance all requests between the two blueprint boxes ``st2-multi-node-1`` and ``st2-multi-node-2``.
+8. Configuration for Nginx as loadbalancer for controller box can be found `here <https://gist.github.com/manasdk/fce14029900e533a385d#file-shared_st2_Nginx-conf>`.
+With this configuration Nginx will loadbalance all requests between the two blueprint boxes ``st2-multi-node-1`` and ``st2-multi-node-2``.
 This includes requests to ``st2api``, ``st2auth`` and ``mistral-api``.
 Nginx also serves as the webserver for st2web.

 9. Install st2chatops following from :ref:`ref-setup-chatops-deb`